 5. Perform a thorough, clear h20 rinse afterward as it may take up to 2-3 rinses to complete it and not run into any funky tastes in subsequent coffee brews..

 Other Cleaning Tips

-Don’t forget removeable parts such as the drip tray, assembly housing, and the removable reservoir, they all need cleaning too!
+Don’t forget removable parts such as the drip tray, assembly housing, and removable reservoir, they all need cleaning too!
 A few things that can help with such areas as the inside of the K-cup chamber are canned air, an old toothbrush, and a bent paper clip.